kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 ## Hybrid Gateway Delegation

 {{% notice note %}}
-This feature was introduced in Gloo Edge 1.10.x.
+This feature is available in Gloo Edge version 1.10.x and later.
 {{% /notice %}}

 {{% notice warn %}}